arttuladhar/aws-solutions-architect-associate-notes/01-Compute.md

 #### Cluster Placement Group (CPG)
 * Places instances physically near other in a single availability zone
-* It works with Enhanced Networking for deliverying maximum performance
+* It works with Enhanced Networking for delivering maximum performance

 #### Partition Placement Group (PPG)
 * Instances deployed into a partition placement group are separated into partitions, each occupying isolated rack in AZs